JackV2020/Domoticz-ToonMonitor/README.md

 test the script :
  - ssh root@192.168.2.123 ./toon-performance.sh

-Now to get the plugin into Domoticz restart your domoticz like :
+To get the new plugin in Domoticz you restart your domoticz like :

     sudo systemctl restart domoticz

 After this you can add the hardware and you are ready to use it.
 The Type name of the plugin is 'Jacks Toon Monitor'.

-However, you may want more......
+However, you may want more......which is documented in ToonMonitor.conf and Installing.txt

 In ToonMonitor.conf you find how to add/remove/change sensors.
+Keep a copy of your changes because an update of the app will overwrite your changes.

-In Installing.txt you find also how to install VNC on Toon 1/Toon 2 and SFTP on Toon 2 if you want that.
+In Installing.txt you find how to install VNC on Toon 1/Toon 2 and SFTP on Toon 2 if you want that.
 VNC Clients known to work are TigerVNC Viewer on Windows and Linux and bVNC Free on Android.
 Other working VNC clients may be available but not all work with Toon.